AKSW/docs.ontowiki.net/How-to-publish-my-product-information-as-Linked-Data.md

      hasCurrency "EUR";
      hasCurrencyValue "35".

-You have successfully modelled a product model and it's offering.
+You now have successfully modelled a product model and it's offering.
 Repeat this process for all your products.